The Discrete Fundamental Group of the Associahedron, and the Exchange Module: Discrete Homotopy Classes of

-Next, we consider the special cycles in $\Gamma$ that correspond to co-dimension 2 simplices in $\TN$.
-We use the convention of Fomin, Shapiro and Thurston in \cite{fomin-shapiro-thurston} and refer to these cycles as geodesic cycles.
-The co-dimension 2 simplices give a partial triangulation of $P_{n+3}$ which is missing two diagonals which results in two untriangulated quadrilaterals or one untriangulated pentagon.
+Consider the cycles in $\Gamma$ that bound $2$-cells of the associahedron.
+We use the convention of Fomin, Shapiro and Thurston in \cite{fomin-shapiro-thurston} and refer to these cycles as \emph{geodesic cycles}.
+Recall that $2$-cells of the associahedron correspond to codimension 2 simplices of $\TN$, which give a polygonal dissection of $P_{n+3}$ into $n-2$ triangles and one pentagon, or $n-3$ triangles and $2$ quadrilaterals.

 \begin{proposition} Let $T \in \TN$ be of codimension 2.
 If $T$ leaves two quadrilaterals inside $P_{n+3}$ untriangulated then $T$ corresponds to a geodesic 4-cycle.
 Otherwise, $T$ corresponds to a geodesic 5-cycle. \end{proposition}